 My guest Jill Sockwell and her friend Suzanne Riss have co-authored a brand new book called The Optimist’s Guide to Divorce: How to Get Through Your Breakup and Create A New Life You Love.
-As followers of this podcast know, I’m a big proponent of learning to thrive—not just survive—after a divorce.
+As followers of this podcast know, I’m a big proponent of learning to thrive-not just survive-after a divorce.
 I live in an unusual arrangement next door to the father of my children and also run a large free support group on Facebook called Positive Co-Parenting After Divorce.
 I genuinely think that it’s possible for most people to maintain a healthy, platonic relationship with their ex after they divorce, even if you had to get someone like a divorce attorney Sarasota involved.
 As long as you’re working towards the same goal (usually the wellbeing of your kids), it’s manageable.
 But just as important as learning to get along for the sake of the kids, it’s critical to turn a life-changing event like separation and divorce into an opportunity for growth and to live your best life.
 It all starts off with the right divorce lawyers you work with during the divorce process and how they support you, then it’s about learning to cope on your own and grow as a person so you can ensure you’ll live a positive life.
 That’s the message in Jill and Suzanne’s great new book.
 In this episode Jill shares her thoughts on why separation and divorce can bring about the opportunity to introduce positive changes in your life.

 Here are some great resources related to my discussion with Jill.